 Chapter Story – Part Two

 “What?”
 I said and jerked back.
-He must be wrong, hallucinating most likely.
+He was wrong, hallucinating most likely.
 Sebastian was dead.
 I had been at the funeral, crumpled to the ground, unable to hold my anguish inside.
 Old Lady Selena had brought hyacinths to the funeral.
 The scent still made me nauseous.

 “He’s alive.
 Sebastian is alive,” he said louder, his voice raw from the cold, dry air.
 His eyes pleaded with me to believe what he said.